uofa-cmput404/uofa-cmput404.github.io/content/labsignments/heroku.md

 ### TASK - Add Some Multiple Choice Questions on Heroku

 **Your task** is to make sure that your Heroku instance has 2+ example multiple choice questions of your own choosing.

+### Deploy Again

+After completing every task please make sure to commit your files and deploy the application using the heroku command line tool.
+See the **Deploying our Django Application to Heroku** section above for more information.

 # Restrictions